mxriverlynn/Albacore/README.markdown

 If you are new to Ruby and Rake, head over to the [getting started](https://github.com/derickbailey/Albacore/wiki/Getting-Started) wiki page.

-## Supported Versions Of Ruby And Rake
+## Supported Versions Of Ruby

-Albacore has been tested against the following versions of rake:

-* Rake v0.8.7
-* Rake v0.9.2
-* Rake v0.9.2.2
-* Rake v0.9.3

-Albacore has been tested against the following versions of Ruby for Windows:
+Albacore has been tested against the following versions of Ruby for Windows and Linux:

 * MRI v1.8.7
 * MRI v1.9.2